ray-project/ray/doc/source/rllib/external-envs.rst

 - **`GET_CONFIG`**
   - Example: `{"type": "GET_CONFIG"}`
-  - Purpose: Request the relevant configuration (e.g., how many timesteps to collect for a single `EPISODES_AND_GET_STATE` message; see below).
+  - Purpose: Request the relevant configuration (for example, how many timesteps to collect for a single `EPISODES_AND_GET_STATE` message; see below).
   - Expected Response: `{"type": "SET_CONFIG", "env_steps_per_sample": 500, "force_on_policy": true}`.

 - **`EPISODES_AND_GET_STATE`**